Have you ever noticed the powerful effect of all scents on your emotions and mood?

-Frankincense has a significant meaning in Christianity, and is believed to be one of the gifts offered by the three wise men to the newborn Jesus.
+Frankincense has a significant meaning in Christianity and is believed to be one of the gifts offered by the three wise men to the newborn Jesus.

 3. Sweet Orange Oil

+The very smell of orange essential oil reminds you of happy moments and brings pleasant thoughts to mind.
 That’s why this oil is so often used in aromatherapy.
 It creates a happy, relaxed feeling and works as a mood lifter, perfect for people who suffer from depression or chronic anxiety.

-More Anxiety-Inhibiting Essential oils:
+More Anxiety-Relieving Essential Oils

 1. Rose (Rosa damascena)

 3. Bergamot (Citrus aurantium) – People exposed to bergamot essential oil aromatherapy prior to surgery had a greater reduction in pre-operative anxiety than those in control groups.3

 5. Roman chamomile (Anthemis nobilis)